MicroFreak by Arturia Review

 Arturia’s MicroFreak is a complete production synthesizer is a hybrid hardware synth with Mutable Instruments Plaits oscillators, plus an outstanding analog filter, a unique keyboard, and a modulation matrix to create a palette of unique sounds, unusual textures, and evolving sequences.
 The analog filter produces the warmth and punches harmonics for the sound you want in your tracks.

-MicroFreak is unusual, freakish, distinctive, unique, strange, extraordinary – the synth is a result of a brilliant of the collaboration of Arturia with Mutable Instrument.
-MicroFreak is an amazing little synth monster which can produce magic, weightiness, elegance, strength, and endless variation.
+MicroFreak is unusual, freakish, distinctive, unique, strange, extraordinary – the synth is a result of a brilliant collaboration of Arturia with Mutable Instrument.
+MicroFreak is an amazing little synth monster that can produce magic, weightiness, elegance, strength, and endless variation.